bartwesselink/dbl-visualization/src/opengl/documentation.md

 Returns the width of the visible OpenGL canvas space.
 - `public getHeight(canvasheight: number, canvaswidth: number): number`
 Returns the height of the visible OpenGL canvas space.
+- `public getXTranslation(): number`
+Returns the aggregated translation on the x-axis in OpenGL space.
+- `public getYTranslation(): number`
+Returns the aggregated translation on the y-axis in OpenGL space.

 # Rendering